 In the last few months, we've been busy working on a dataset that will help our users compare all the historical data gathered over time on the most recent geography.
 We're proud to announce our latest release: U.S. Decennial Censuses on 2010 Geographies.
-As of right now, we published data for the year 1990 on the 2010 geography, and very soon we will release data for other reallocated census years.
+As of right now, we published 1990 Census data and 1980 Census data on the 2010 geography, and very soon we will release data for other reallocated census years.
 Read on to find out more about this latest addition and what it means for you.

 While US country and state borders rarely change, smaller geographical units, such as census tracts, often do change based on population shifts, which can be a real obstacle when trying to compare data over time.
 These changes take place after each new census, and they represent something researchers and government officials must take into serious consideration.

 As a result of population growth or decline, the Census Bureau will split or combine census tracts.
 The average population of a census tract is 4,000 people on average (ranging from 2,500 to 8,000 inhabitants) and approximately 1,500 housing units.

 If local census statistical areas committees (CSACs) find that a census tract exceeds these limitations when conducting reviews of existing census tracts, as it happened in tract 317.01 (shown in the map below), the Census Bureau might split the tract into two or more smaller tracts (317.03 and 317.04).

 Map 1: 1990 Census Tract splitting into two new tracts in 2010